Welcome to today's edition of the Rush 24-7 podcast.

 There's gun control out there.

-We can finally get rid of the NRA, get rid of Wayne Lampierre, we'll finally get rid of the NRA headquarters, we can finally get gun control.
+We can finally get rid of the NRA, get rid of Wayne Lapierre.

 And they can't even tell you why they support it.

-It's just it's just their agenda.
+It's just their agenda.

-I'm sorry if you think this is callous, but I'm telling you what I think based on what I have watched about this and the agenda and the political prism through which this is being seen and reported is far more interesting to them, far more important to them than the personal characteristics of this of this tragedy.
+I'm sorry if you think this is callous, but I'm telling you what I think based on what I have watched about this and the agenda and the political prism through which this is being seen and reported is far more interesting to them, far more important to them than the personal characteristics of this tragedy.

-Let's uh let this morning on MSNBC, David Gregory talking to Howard Feynman, who during the Edwards press conference looked first at the political results, the political impact of that.
+This morning on MSNBC, David Gregory talking to Howard Feynman, who during the Edwards press conference looked first at the political results, the political impact of that.

 Every time something like this happens, people predict a big change in terms of the politics of gun control.